Jacob Keller and Walter Thompson

 Walter was a retired Black music teacher in his seventies living alone in a small apartment on the third floor of Harbor View Apartments, three doors down from Robert and Shirley’s unit.
 Jacob was the fourteen-year-old kinship-foster nephew who had just moved into the household at the end of summer 2021.
 Walter had heard, through the thin drywall, the sound of Jacob practicing on the cheap secondhand keyboard Jacob had carried with him from a prior foster placement—a basic 61-key instrument with several non-functional keys, the kind of instrument an under-resourced child might piece together from thrift-store finds.
 Walter had recognized, in the patterns Jacob was working through, the unmistakable signature of a musical mind operating without the framework that would have made its work visible.
 He had knocked on Robert and Shirley’s door in the early fall of 2021 and asked whether the boy on the other side of the wall might be interested in coming over for “chores.”

 The “chores” pretext was Walter’s way of giving Jacob (and Robert, and Shirley) a structure inside which the actual content of the visits—music instruction, conversation, the experience of being in a room with an adult who paid attention—could happen without naming itself.
-The chores were minimal and largely fictional.
-Walter would ask Jacob to carry a bag of trash to the dumpster, then make tea, then sit at the keyboard.
+Walter would ask Jacob to carry a bag of trash to the dumpster, then give him hot food, a little cash, and time at the grand piano in Walter’s front room.
 The lessons were rarely framed as lessons.
 They were framed as continuations of whatever Walter had been thinking about that day—a Miles Davis recording he wanted Jacob to hear, a Beethoven sonata movement he wanted to walk through, a question about how Jacob’s hands knew what they knew when no one had ever told them anything.

 The mentorship ended abruptly when Walter died of a heart attack in the summer before Jacob’s sophomore year.
 The funeral was small.
 Jacob did not attend.
 Weeks later, Walter’s son—angry, unwilling to look at Jacob, unwilling to exchange more than a few syllables—appeared at Robert and Shirley’s door, shoved the Yamaha digital keyboard through the doorway, and left.
 Whether the son had been honoring an instruction Walter had left, clearing out his father’s apartment under deadline, or expressing some resentment of his own at the foster kid who had been receiving the attention the son had not—Jacob never knew.
 The keyboard, regardless of the reason, was the physical inheritance of the mentorship.
 It carried Jacob through the remaining two years of the placement at Robert’s, was lost at the October 2024 kick-out, and has remained, in Jacob’s adult public account of his musical formation, the load-bearing object alongside Walter’s name in the origin story Jacob has told about how he came to music.